-- Transcripts from all colleges attended (even if no credits were earned). - High school transcripts as well as SAT or ACT scores will be required of all transfers with less than 30 earned credits - TOEFL (if English is not applicant's first language) - Letter of Recommendation - Interview may be required - Transfer credit may be awarded for "C-" or above coursework.
+- Bryn Athyn Application - Transcripts from all colleges attended (even if no credits were earned). - High school transcripts as well as SAT or ACT scores will be required of all transfers with less than 30 earned credits - TOEFL (if English is not applicant's first language) - Letter of Recommendation - Written essay - Interview may be required - Transfer credit may be awarded for "C-" or above coursework.